JibstaMan/node-utorrent-api/README.md

 ### utorrent.callTorrent(action, hash, callback)

-Alias for utorrent.call(action, {hash: hash}, callback); This function can be used to perform actions on a single torrent using its hash.
+Alias for `utorrent.call(action, {hash: hash}, callback);`.
+This function can be used to perform actions on a single torrent using its hash.
+It's also possible to supply a hash array to perform the action against multiple torrents.

 ### utorrent.call(action, [params], callback)

 Low level function for direct communication with the API.
 The raw response from the API will be returned.

 Call the specified API action.
-If the action do not require params (like 'list'), this argument can be ignored.
+If the action does not require params (like 'list'), this argument can be ignored.

-If you want to use the 'add-file' method, just specify a 'torrent_file' param with a buffer containing the torrent file to upload to the API.

-Return an error to the callback (if one appeared) and an object containing the result sent back by the API.
+Returns an error to the callback (if one appeared) and an object containing the result sent back by the API.

 ## Torrent methods